 Photorefractive Keratectomy (PRK) changes the shape of the cornea using an excimer laser.
 PRK surgery is performed on the cornea surface rather than under a flap like LASIK.
 The thin outer layer of the epithelium is removed to reshape the underlying corneal tissue.
 The epithelium repairs itself by growing back over the corneal surface within a few days.

 Lions Laser Vision has the latest technology in PRK and is the only Perth clinic to offer TransPRK, an advanced form of this type of laser eye surgery.
-When considering SmartSight vs LASIK, it’s important to note the different benefits and suitability of each method.

 There is a reduced risk of complications with PRK compared to LASIK.
 There is no corneal flap with PRK, however recovery is usually slower and may require more time away from work.
 PRK is the least common form of laser eye surgery.
 It’s ideal for patients whose conditions aren’t suitable for other methods.